 CHCS New Hope Hospice is fortunate to have Dr. Henry Atkins as our hospice medical director.
-Regional directors Dr. Leslie Fernow, Dr. Cindy Avery and Dr. Maryann Walsh bring years of experience and knowledge to the communities we serve.
+Regional directors Dr. Lesley Fernow, Dr. Cindy Avery and Dr. Maryann Walsh bring years of experience and knowledge to the communities we serve.
 Hospice encourages patients to keep their Primary Care Physician (PCP) to continue to guide their care.
 Hospice medical directors are an additional resource for patients and providers.

 Hospice Aides are skilled in helping the patient and caregiver with the personal care of the patient, such as personal grooming, some light housekeeping or meal preparation.
 Aides provide a break for caregivers in the normal routine of personal care and they offer both physical and emotional support.
 Personal care services are provided to patients on an intermittent basis and are always evaluated within the team for additional support needs.

 Our social worker is a trained and skilled professional able to assist the patient and the family with a variety of tasks.
 The social worker assists the family with financial, insurance and legal issues, and helps them understand the personal and social challenges of illness, disability, and the dying process.
 The social worker arranges volunteer support and other services in the community which are available as resources.